lixelv/pocketbase-store/README.md

-	filter?: string; // string like 'name = "test"', more info here: https://pocketbase.io/docs/api-rules-and-filters/ sort?: string; // string like '-name,created', more info in pocketbase admin ui docs expirationTime?: number; // time in milliseconds then data in cache will be deleted (by default 4 seconds) };
+	filter?: string; // string like 'name = "test"', more info here: https://pocketbase.io/docs/api-rules-and-filters/ sort?: string; // string like '-name,created', more info in pocketbase admin ui docs expirationTime?: number; // time in milliseconds then data in cache will be deleted (by default 4 seconds) autoSubGetData?: boolean; // if you want to manage getting data and subscribing on pocketbase by methods `getData` and `subscribeOnPocketBase`, set it to `false`, by default it's `true`
+};

 // Every T generic type better to have all Record fields